SheCodesAus/she-codes-crowdfunding-api-project-FallowBlade/README.md

 ​
 - [X] Category Feature
 ​
-This feature creates project categories with a name, unique ID and slug(URL-friendly name convention for calling at later stage).
+This feature creates project categories with a name, unique ID and slug(URL-friendly name convention) to sit as distinct category option.

 - [X] Ben's Bonus Totals Feature
 ​